Roger-random/Sawppy_Rover/docs/wiring/Wiring.md

     * Each servo has three connectors, enabling chaining in serial and/or parallel.

 ## Harness
 There are also several ways to construct your harness.
-The bus servos have two or three connectors on them, which are electrically connected togetehr pin-for-pin.
+The bus servos have two or three connectors on them, which are electrically connected together pin-for-pin.
 That is, they are electrically parallel.
 Thus, you don't really need to worry about if your servos are connected in parallel or daisy-chained, so long as you connect them all pin-to-pin to the BusLinker board.

 However you make your harness, it is recommended to enclose them in some sort of sleeve.
 You can use the braided sleeves as described at (https://newscrewdriver.com/2018/06/14/expandable-braided-sleeves-neaten-sawppy-the-rovers-wiring/), or spiral wrap similar to (https://www.newark.com/abb-thomas-betts/srpe-250-9-c/spiral-wrap-pe-natural-0-25in/dp/61H6991), or even just judicious use of zip-ties.
 But that's what bundles wires into a cable, and cables into a harness, which is much nicer to work with than a birds-nest of individual wires!